Starting a food business in Wales: what you need to know

 If you are in the early stages, Business Wales should be your first call.
 Their specialist food and drink advisers can help with business planning, food safety compliance, and signposting to other programmes.
 The service is free and available to all businesses in Wales.

-Food Innovation Wales (FIW) at Cardiff Metropolitan University offers product development support that would otherwise cost thousands of pounds commercially.
-Their ZERO2FIVE Food Industry Centre provides new product development, food safety testing, shelf-life analysis, and nutritional analysis.
+Food Innovation Wales (FIW) is a network of three food centres -- the ZERO2FIVE Food Industry Centre at Cardiff Metropolitan University, Food Centre Wales in Ceredigion, and the Food Technology Centre on Anglesey -- offering product development support that would otherwise cost thousands of pounds commercially.
+The centres provide new product development, food safety testing, shelf-life analysis, and nutritional analysis.
 This is particularly valuable for small producers who lack in-house laboratory facilities.

 The Cywain programme, run by Menter a Busnes, focuses on marketing, branding, and market access for Welsh food and drink producers.
 Cywain supports the development of premium Welsh food brands and helps producers access retail and foodservice buyers.
 The biennial BlasCymru/TasteWales trade event connects Welsh producers directly with national and international buyers.